lucas-loxo/migration-hub-ui/README.md

 - Start dev: `npm run dev`.
 If the variable is missing in dev, a small banner will remind you.

 - GitHub Pages: add a repository secret named `VITE_SHEETS_ID`.
 The Pages workflow writes it into `.env.production` before building.
+ - GitHub Pages: add a repository secret named `VITE_SHEETS_ID`.
+The Pages workflow injects it into the build environment.

 ## Development